rexera/rexera.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 1
 ---

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
-{: .prompt-tip }

 你好！Hello!
 Bonjour !
 Hola!

-My name is MA Yiran (马义然), and I go by Yiran Rex Ma in papers (in the near future).
+My name is MA Yiran (马义然), and I go by Yiran Rex Ma in papers (well, in the near future).
 Call me Yiran or Rex per your liking!

 I am an undergraduate majoring in English, Linguistics and Language Technologies (Class of 2026) with a minor in Data Science and Big Data Technologies.
 My research interests include: Generative Language Models in Computational Linguistics (GLMCL), Human-Computer Interaction in Large Language Models (LLMHCI), and LLM Benchmarking.